EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 **Note:** in the above command, the flags setting the credentials were elided to put the focus on the `enabled=false` condition.
-The flags may still be necessary, unless provided in the `values.yaml` file.
+The flags may still be necessary, unless the credentials are provided in the `values.yaml` file.

-You can see the two separate namespaces
+You can see the two separate namespaces, the same that would be created if installing manually without Helm charts.

 ``` sh
 $ kubectl get ns